learn-co-students/javascript-hide-and-seek-bootcamp-prep-000/README.md

 In this lab, we're going to practice finding elements in the DOM.
 To do so, we're going to make use of two methods that are immensely useful for navigating the DOM.

+Call `open index.html` from your terminal, open your Chrome developer tools and call `mocha.run()` from your console to run the tests.

 ### `querySelector()`

 `querySelector()` takes one argument, a string of [selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors), and returns the first element that matches these selectors.
 Given a document like